-An Artist Residency Project is designed as an in-depth medium-specific experience for up to three core groups of students, not to exceed 30 students per group.
-The program is described as allowing a full embrace for a smaller number of participants rather than providing just a handshake for every student in the school.
+An Artist Residency Project is designed as an in-depth medium-specific experience for up to three core groups of students, not to exceed 30 students per group, or four core groups of 25 students, or five core groups of 20 students.
 The artist may be introduced at an assembly, may do a whole school performance or slide show, may visit classrooms to talk with other students, and may provide workshops for teachers to take specific techniques and creative ideas back to their classrooms.
-Please welcome the Resident Artist to your site with the idea of positively impacting everyone in the building, but giving the core group students and teachers a fuller, richer, in-depth experience.
+Please welcome the Teaching Artist to your site with the idea of positively impacting everyone in the building, but giving the core group students and teachers a fuller, richer, more in-depth experience.